northa7/LEADER/README.md

 This software is licensed under [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/legalcode).

 If you use LEADER in your research, please cite:
-Nortunen, H.; Kaasalainen, M.; *LEADER: fast estimates of asteroid shape elongation and spin latitude distributions from scarce photometry*, A&A.
+Nortunen, H.; Kaasalainen, M.; *LEADER: fast estimates of asteroid shape elongation and spin latitude distributions from scarce photometry*, A&A, 2017.

 ## Contact